Dosage Form: capsule

 Before prescribing Zidovudine capsules, children should be assessed for the ability to swallow capsules.
 If a child is unable to reliably swallow a Zidovudine capsule, the Zidovudine syrup formulation should be prescribed.

 The recommended oral dosage in pediatric patients aged 4 weeks to less than 18 years and weighing greater than or equal to 4 kg is provided in Table 1.
-Zidovudine syrup should be used to provide accurate dosage when whole capsules are not appropriate.
+Zidovudine syrup should be used to provide accurate dosage when capsules are not appropriate.

 |Total Daily Dose